-This question asks about whether your health condition or illness currently affects your ability to carry-out normal day-to-day activities, either a lot or a littler or not at all.
-In answering this question, you should consider whether you are affected while receiving any treatment or medication for your condition or illness and/or using any devices such as a hearing aid, for example.
+Do any of your conditions or illnesses reduce your ability to carry out day-to-day activities?
+Please consider whether you are affected while receiving any treatment or medication for your condition or illness and/or using any devices such as a hearing aid, for example.
+READ OUT...